Cosmic-Coding-Community-Club/pokemon-kotlin-springboot-restapi/README.md

 ## About The Project

-This is a CRUD restful API example using kotlin and Springboot Application.
+This project is a CRUD restful API example using kotlin and Springboot Application.
+The layers definition is based in hexagonal architecture and DDD.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>